Even Without Symptoms, Men Could Suffer Lasting Fertility Impacts from Zika

 You've likely heard a lot about Zika because of its association with an epidemic of birth defects in infected pregnant women.
 The unborn child of a pregnant woman infected with the Zika virus is at significant risk of being born with a smaller than average head (a condition called microcephaly) and severe brain defects.

-While Zika is well known for its impacts on pregnancy, recent mouse studies suggests that a Zika virus infection could also negatively impact the male reproductive system.
+While Zika is well known for its impacts on pregnancy, recent mouse studies suggest that a Zika virus infection could also negatively impact the male reproductive system.

 Named for the forest where the virus was first discovered in a rhesus monkey in 1947, Zika was not detected in humans until 1952.
 For more than 20 years, the virus quietly moved from Africa to Asia.